campbead/RealityTV/project_notes.md

 ## Update 8 Jan 2020
 I was unable to call the os command from python I think there are some work-arounds but it might be best to simply write a shell script that download and processes the data.

+## 11 Jan 2020
+Got the script working for a single file.
+Now to functionize and iterate.
+Done for the night.